Salim255/Salim255/README.md

 ====================================================================================================================================

 I'm a Software Engineer with a passion for solving real-world problems through code.
-My journey started in Darfur, where I taught myself mathematics in the forest — and it led me across continents to study Computer Science and build software in France.

 ## 💼 What I Do